canada-ca/open-source-logiciel-libre/en/contribution.md

 For the opening of existing source codes, additional actions will be needed, such as defining the scope, reviewing quality and security, and ensuring compliance specifically on intellectual property.

-A list of exclusions is attached ...
+A list of exclusions is attached in the [Exceptions](#exceptions) section.

 ## Objectives

 * Set the standards and best practices for contributing to open source projects
-* Publish as open source all new source code created or modified, whether developed internally by Government of Canada employees or on behalf of the Government of Canada, whether through negotiated contracts or community contributions.
+* Encourage the publishing as open source of new source code created or modified, whether developed internally by Government of Canada employees or on behalf of the Government of Canada, whether through negotiated contracts or community contributions.
 * Encourage the release of existing Government of Canada source code as open source software projects.
 * Encourage contributions to open source software projects released by the Government of Canada
 * Support and be an active contributor to open source software used by the Government of Canada and/or where there is benefit to Canadians